 sar_fast_load_preset normal

-- You can write
+You can write full

 as well.